 - Exercise challenge: This test involves a child breathing into a spirometer before and after riding a stationary bicycle.
 The test measures the child’s lung function and may help determine if cough is caused by exercise-induced asthma.

 - Bronchoscopy: It’s an invasive test performed under anesthesia.
 A pulmonologist inserts a camera-donned flexible tube (bronchoscope) into the child’s nose or mouth and moves it through their airways to observe and locate any blockages or tissue damage, such as scarring.
 The test is advised for children when the cause of chronic cough can’t be determined with a physical exam and sputum culture or the cough persists even after treatment.
+It is extremely helpful in diagnosing cases of foriegn body inhalation.

 - Sputum culture: A sputum culture helps determine if a bacterial infection is causing the chronic cough.
 For the test, a pathologist takes a sample of the child’s mucus and examines it for bacterial presence.
 If the test is positive, the pathologist will investigate further to identify the bacteria type and prescribe the right antibiotic treatment.

 - Chest X-ray: It allows the doctor to observe the anatomy of the lungs and locate abnormalities if present.
 It is a helpful tool for ruling out unusual causes of chronic cough that other exams may fail to detect.
+It can help in coming to a conclusion about the cause of the cough.

 The test the doctor opts for depends on the suspected cause of the chronic cough.
 For instance, if chronic cough is suspected to be caused by aspiration, a speech-language pathologist will perform a videofluoroscopic swallow study (VFSS) or a flexible endoscopic evaluation of swallowing (FEES) to determine or confirm the cause.
 After determining the cause, they may refer you to a specialist, such as a pulmonologist, allergist, or otolaryngologist (ENT).